gfoot/compvideo6502/README.md

 the 6845 never supported this anyway - at least it's not mentioned in the datasheets.
 So I'm guessing that since at least the
 1980s nobody has bothered with them.

 I haven't worked out interlacing yet.
 Websites say that you can turn it off with the right combination of sync pulses, but my TV always says it's interlaced, so either I'm doing it wrong, or the TV just never says "576p" anyway.
 The design here is intentionally fully-interlaced, which might lead to increased vertical resolution in the end.
 It should be possible to uninterlace it with a small change to the sync timings.
+Actually I suspect that this is becase composite doesn't support progressive scan - with component video the non-interlaced mode might work better.

 I used a lot of 74HCT40103s in this design - they're incredibly useful, and were fundamental to the simplification and tweakability of the timings in this design.
 However it seems they might be harder to find online than other chips I tend to use - I had to